Approximate inference of marginals using the IBIA framework: Results

 A comparison of IBIA with results published in ~\citet{Kelly2019} for Gibbs sampling with Rao-blackwellisation (ARB) and IJGP is included in the supplementary material.
 It is seen that error obtained with IBIA is lower than both methods in majority of the testcases.

 For BN instances, Table~\ref{tab:mnVsBn} compares the results obtained using IBIA20 when CTFs are constructed by adding factors in the topological order (columns marked as `TP') with that obtained using a non-topological order (columns marked as `NTP').
 We compare the maximum error in partition function (PR) and the average $HD_{max}$ over all instances in each benchmark set.
 We observe that the topological ordering gives better accuracy for both PR and marginals in all testcases except Pedigree.
-GridBN and Bnlearn benchmarks have no evidence variables.
-Both runtime and memory complexity is better with topological ordering since marginals are consistent in all CTFs (using Corollary~\ref{thm:prior}) and belief update is not needed.
-The average runtime with and without topological ordering was 1s and 146s respectively for GridBN instances and 0.3s and 1.3s for Bnlearn testcases.
-To evaluate the scalability of the proposed algorithm, we ran it for large networks where the exact solutions are not known.
-Table~\ref{tab:numInst.MAR} tabulates the percentage of large instances in each benchmark set that could be solved using IBIA within 2 min, 20 min and 60 min.
+The advantage of this ordering is that once all the evidence variables are added, no belief-update is needed is needed for the subsequent CTFs (using Theorem~\ref{thm:post}).
+So, the number of belief update steps is lower, resulting in lower errors.
+However, a drawback of this ordering is that it is rigid and it sometimes results in a larger number of CTFs in the sequence which could lead to larger errors if all the evidence variables are added in later CTFs.
+When no evidence variables are present (e.g. GridBN, Bnlearn), both runtime and memory complexity is lower with topological ordering since marginals are consistent in all CTFs (using Corollary~\ref{thm:prior}) and belief update is not needed.
+The average runtime with and without topological ordering was 1s and 146s respectively for GridBN and 0.3s and 1.3s for Bnlearn.